goreleaser/goreleaser/README.md

 }
 ```

-`version` will always be the name of the current Git tag.
+`version` will be the current Git tag or the name of the snapshot if you're using the `--snapshot` flag.

 ## Release customization